|Data collection||Administrative data and sample surveys|

 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

 Concepts and definitions are consistent between BoP and the rest of the world accounts.
-The UK is unusual in that BoP and the rest of the world accounts are both compiled by Office for National Statistics (ONS) using common data sources.
-In some countries, including most other EU member states, responsibility for the compilation of BoP statistics lies with central banks and responsibility for the national and sector accounts lies with government statistical offices.
+The UK is unusual in that BoP and the rest of the world accounts are both compiled by the Office for National Statistics (ONS) using common data sources.
+In most countries, responsibility for the compilation of BoP statistics lies with central banks and responsibility for the national and sector accounts lies with government statistical offices.
 For the UK, this ensures a high degree of comparability between the BoP and rest of the world accounts, though the compilation systems are not always identical as they serve different purposes.

-Asymmetries occur when one country’s estimates does not correspond to the same estimates for the same transaction reported by its partner country, for example, a country reports exports of services to the UK that do not equal the value of services that the UK records as having imported from that country.
+Asymmetries occur when one country's estimates do not correspond to the same estimates for the same transaction reported by its partner country, for example, a country reports exports of services to the UK that do not equal the value of services that the UK records as having imported from that country.
 Asymmetries continue to be a high priority issue in BoP.
-The European Central Bank is tracking asymmetries between the UK and European Union (EU) countries.
 The UK is an active member of networks that have been created for trade and foreign direct investment to allow for the assessment of the causes and possible treatment of asymmetries.

 (Concepts and definitions describe the legislation governing the output and a description of the classifications used in the output.)